Saskatchewan Aerial Applicators

 2020 Memberships are now open.
 To be displayed on our Map, visit the Canadian Aerial Applicators Website

 2019 & 2020 Graduates are eligible for a free one-year SAAA membership!

 Saskatchewan New Horizons Winter 2019

-This fall was a rough one for many famers all across the prairie provinces.
-I know in Saskatchewan there are a few areas with lots of crop left out.
+This fall was a rough one for many farmers all across the prairie provinces.
+I know in Saskatchewan there are a few areas with lots of crops left out.
 This will make for a long spring for many farmers and could potentially cause some late seeded crops.
-Lets hope for and early spring to help that out.
+Let's hope for early spring to help that out.

 Saskatchewan Aerial Applicators Association

 LAIB has been training future leaders for more than 30 years —4,500 people trained so far, and counting.